 Staff are expected to live in the residence hall room they are assigned for the duration of the assignment, being highly visible and available to serve as a resource for residents.
 This expectation includes eating the majority of meals with residents.

 Staff may pursue outside work or other activities on- or off- campus up to 20 hours per week.
 Staff must disclose information about their outside work and courses to the Assistant Director of Student Life for Summer Session, and the office may consult with a staff member’s other employers as needed.
-Outside work or other activities and staff hours should not exceed 40 hours per week.
+Outside work or other activities and staff hours should not exceed 40 hours per week, unless approved by the Assistant Director for Student Life.
+Staff found to be in violation of this policy may be subject to termination.
 Staff should not have outside responsibilities (e.g., job or class) during weekends or evenings (e.g., after 6pm).

 Alcohol and Drug Policy